Middletown Middle High School

 The new middle high school is the leading project in Middletown’s school facility master plan, designed to foster equity and operational efficiency across the district.
 The plan consolidates grades PK-1 in an early education center and relocates grades 2-5 to the former high school building, which is now being renovated for elementary-level education.

 The decision to combine Middletown’s middle and high school into a single facility necessitated thoughtful design strategies that establish distinct identities for each school and ensure age-appropriate learning environments.
-A forum stair in the school’s light-filled central core bridges a significant elevation change across the site and connects separate middle and high school entrances on the first and second floor.
-This space also provides an informal gathering area for dining, study, and socializing.

-Dedicated middle and high school academic wings flank the public-facing core, replicating the experience of two separate schools within a single facility.
+Dedicated middle and high school academic wings flank a public-facing core, replicating the experience of two separate schools within a single facility.
 Each wing features clusters of classrooms, science labs, project areas, and support spaces surrounding multi-story lightwells.